lunaprise/Lunaprise/README.md

 # Lunaprise 222 Art Projects
 ![image](https://github.com/user-attachments/assets/d3e29072-b233-4e99-aac1-19aa12cff7db)

-222 artists spanning over 30,000 years includes 100 of the greatest Renessiasance era artists of all time (from Leonardo Davinci, Van Gough, Michaelangelo and many more), Michael Jackson's Original painting he did called Love Fantasia ( QR Tag Enabled) Lunar Records (compilation of music anthology including many notable Grammy-winning icons like Jimi Hendrix, The Who, Pink Floyd, James Brown, Elvis, Janis Joplin, Jefferson Airplane, Bob Dylan, and many more including contemporary artists Timbaland, Justin Timberlake, Taylor Swift, Scott Page, Journey, Yanni, Sabrina Carpenter, Becky G, Billy Ray Cyrus and hundreds more), Original Artwork of the top 22 female athletes of the world ("Lotus Games"),  "The Sci-Fi 9th Raider" full feature film co-starring "CL7" (NFT collector) and Disney star Daniel Curtis Lee, 9th Raider film cinematographer and photographer Isauro Mercado III, Samy Halim, Legion Universe (Stan Lee characters and screenplay), the award-winning documentary film and Sundance Winner "Climate Refugees I,"NFT art from Climate Refugees ( QR Code enabled) I, Veru Narula, beats from multi-Grammy-winning producer Timbaland (including contributions to Justin Timberlake and Jay-Z), Scott Page (Pink Floyd) QR code enabled, seven-time Grammy-winning producer Malik Yusef (known for collaborations with "Beyonce") QR code enabled, Marshmello (aka @cryptopup) as the first dog character to return to the moon since "Snoopy" in 1969, The Tardigees collection based on story of 2018 Israli lunar lander that crashed into moon with claimed Tardigees,  the captivating photography of award-winning photographer Pepe Soho, the art ptoject and character Dreamy QR code enabled, collectibles of 400 athletes of all time, rarest stamps, rare numisatic coins, Lunaprise Hall of Fame honoring the greatest icons, leaders, business titans… and more.
+222 artists spanning over 30,000 years includes 100 of the greatest Renaissance era artists of all time (from Leonardo Davinci, Van Gough, Michaelangelo and many more), Michael Jackson's Original painting he did called Love Fantasia (QR Tag Enabled) Lunar Records (compilation of music anthology including many notable Grammy-winning icons like Jimi Hendrix, The Who, Pink Floyd, James Brown, Elvis, Janis Joplin, Jefferson Airplane, Bob Dylan, and many more including contemporary artists Timbaland, Justin Timberlake, Taylor Swift, Scott Page, Journey, Yanni, Sabrina Carpenter, Becky G, Billy Ray Cyrus and hundreds more), Original Artwork of the top 22 female athletes of the world ("Lotus Games"),  "The Sci-Fi 9th Raider" full feature film co-starring "CL7" (NFT collector) and Disney star Daniel Curtis Lee, 9th Raider film cinematographer and photographer Isauro Mercado III, Samy Halim, Legion Universe (Stan Lee characters and screenplay), the award-winning documentary film and Sundance Winner "Climate Refugees I,"NFT art from Climate Refugees (QR Code enabled) I, Veru Narula, beats from multi-Grammy-winning producer Timbaland (including contributions to Justin Timberlake and Jay-Z), Scott Page (Pink Floyd) QR code enabled, seven-time Grammy-winning producer Malik Yusef (known for collaborations with "Beyonce") QR code enabled, Marshmello (aka @cryptopup) as the first dog character to return to the moon since "Snoopy" in 1969, The Tardigrades collection based on story of 2018 Israeli lunar lander that crashed into moon with claimed tardigrades, the captivating photography of award-winning photographer Pepe Soho, the art project and character Dreamy QR code enabled, collectibles of 400 athletes of all time, rarest stamps, rare numismatic coins, Lunaprise Hall of Fame honoring the greatest icons, leaders, business titans… and more.

 ![image](https://github.com/user-attachments/assets/e45be493-fd9b-4cd9-8b3d-6ab3020a712a)

 _Art Title "Moontage" Artist: Michael P. Nash 2024.
 The image depicts a representation of bits of art pieces collected from the Lunaprise Discs sent to the moon.
 Only 222 of the 77,000+ artifacts sent on the Lunaprise 16 disc layers  are represented here in a commemorative Art piece representing over 30,000 years of human art and culture,  done by Nash in collaboration with Lunaprise Museum curator Dallas Santana.
 QR code enabled.

 # Lunaprise Official Certified Artist and Fact Sheet Report Version 1.0 Dated 2.22.2024